nordic-institute/xrd4j/documentation/adapter-implementation.md

 * `request serializer` is responsible for converting the object representing the request payload to SOAP
   * extends `AbstractServiceRequestSerializer`
-    * serializes all the other parts of the SOAP message except `request` element
+    * serializes all other parts of the SOAP message except request data content
   * used through `ServiceRequestSerializer` interface
-  * must implement `serializeRequest` method that serializes the `request` element to SOAP
+  * must implement `serializeRequest` method that serializes request data content to SOAP
 * `response deserializer` parses the incoming SOAP response message and constructs the objects representing the response payload
   * extends `AbstractResponseDeserializer<?, ?>`
-    * deserializes all the other parts of the incoming SOAP message except `request` and `response` elements
+    * deserializes all the other parts of the incoming SOAP message except request and response data content
 	* type of the request and response data must be given as type parameters
   * used through `ServiceResponseSerializer` interface
   * must implement `deserializeRequestData` and `deserializeResponseData` methods